Professional indemnity insurance for psychologists

-This is where a professional indemnity insurance policy kicks into action.
-Professional indemnity insurance provides cover for court and legal defence costs and includes cover for any damages or compensation.
-Professional negligence lawsuits can be very costly to defend against, and without this cover in place businesses run the risk of ending up in a dire financial situation.
+This is where professional indemnity insurance comes in.
+It provides cover for court and legal defence costs and includes cover for any damages or compensation.
+Professional negligence lawsuits can be very costly to defend against, and without cover in place, you run the risk of ending up in a dire financial situation.

 When you're looking for a professional indemnity insurance policy, there are a number of factors to consider.
 Shop around and find a policy that is suited to your insurance needs.

 Look for a company with a trusted name and reputation, and preferably one that is backed by plenty of experience.
 You will need to decide whether you want to go with a general insurer or one who specialises in this field.
 There are certain insurance companies that specialise in professional indemnity insurance for certain occupations, so check to see if one of these providers may be able to offer the cover you need.